GBouffard/CV/README.md

 ### Additional information:

-My Github CV is essentially focused on my future career and I wouldn't want to deviate from this.
-As a result, mentionning that my previous achievements include growing a network of 330% or being 2 years-in-a-row top salesperson of the year in a previous company, become very quickly irrelevant.
-It still plays in my favour to mention it but there is no need to go into depth.
+My Github CV is essentially focused on my future career and I don't want to deviate from this.
+My previous achievements include growing a network of 330% and being twice sales executive of the year, but these are now actually irrelevant given the fact that I am completely changing job.

-My full career history, as well as proofs of results and recommendations from ex-clients and business contacts are available on my [LinkedIn](https://uk.linkedin.com/in/gbouffard) profile.
+My full career history, as well as proofs of past results and recommendations are available on my [LinkedIn Profile](https://uk.linkedin.com/in/gbouffard).